vjhwong/deep_viscosity/README.md

 The allowed values for the percentages of glycerol can be found in the file `deep_viscosity/preprocessing/rename_data_files.py`.
 ### Preprocessing
 To preprocess the data one should run the file `deep_viscosity/preprocessing/preprocessing.py`.
 Arguments must be passed to this script which should be done via the command line.
 The required arguments can be found in the file `deep_viscosity/preprocessing/utils/preprocess_args.py`.
-The exact command used for the preprocessing can be found in `deep_viscosity/arguments/preprocessing.txt`
+The exact command used for the preprocessing can be found in `deep_viscosity/preprocessing/arguments/preprocessing.txt`.

+## Training
+Due to GPU requirements, the model was trained on an HPC cluster.
+However, it can also be trained via the command line using `deep_viscosity/train_model_shell.py`.

+## Inference
+Run the `deep_viscosity/inference.py` script via the command line with the required arguments to get a viscosity estimation from the trained model.